 Undergraduate Program Overview

-Detailed descriptions of course and other requirements for music majors, minors and concentrators in each of these schools is available here:
+Detailed descriptions of courses and other requirements for music majors and minors in each of these schools are available here:

 Columbia College is a liberal arts college for men and women.
 It was founded in 1754, and currently has 3,700 students, making it the smallest college in the Ivy League.
 Students earn a Bachelor of Arts degree.
 The cornerstone of a Columbia College education is its core curriculum, a body of required courses in literature, philosophy, history, music, art, and science, all taught in seminar-style classes.
 View the curriculum page for detailed information on major/concentration requirements.
 For detailed information on courses, please go to the College Bulletin.